The spark EYFS Observational Journey

-spark has advanced over the last three decades to make things easier for everyone involved, in meeting the learning and development needs of every child.
+spark has advanced over the last three decades to make things easier for everyone involved in meeting every child’s learning and development needs.
 Therefore, when our spark educators set out, they have consistent guidance in helping children achieve.
-This all links to the Areas of Learning, Development Matters Statements and Characteristics of Effective Learning.
+Everything revolves around the EYFS (Early Years Foundations Stage) and links up automatically to the framework.
 Observations are quick, with the further option to add evidence.
 Then an appropriate choice of next steps is presented for the practitioner to feed into the child’s interests, themes/topics and routine activities.
-Alternatively, in the EYFS playbased curriculum, practitioners are guided in what to watch out for as children play.
+Alternatively, in the EYFS play-based curriculum, practitioners are guided in what to watch out for as children play.
 Either way, there is a variety of ways to make observations.
-A quick option and the choice to make them more in depth.
-The child can be involved in this, perhaps to upload their own photo and ‘paint a thousand words’ or a series of pictures to add to their collection of personal Learning Stories.
+A quick option and the choice to make them more in-depth.
+The child can be involved in this, perhaps to upload their own photo and ‘paint a thousand words’ or a series of pictures to add to their personal Learning Stories collection.

 Mary Sheridan – A Paediatrician concerned about speech and language delay.
-An area of learning we now know, is so crucial to master in the early years and one where the progress made is an indicator of future success in formal education.
+An area of learning (Communication and Language) we now know, is so crucial to master in the early years and one where the progress made is an indicator of future success in formal education.

-ELKLAN – Our nursery practitioners have completed this training.
-Therefore, as a consequence, the formation of sounds have been added.
-Later these were cross-referenced against the ECaT (Every Child a Talker – National Strategies 2008) monitoring tool.
+ELKLAN – Our nursery practitioners completed this training.
+Therefore, as a consequence, the formation of speech sounds have been added.
+Later these were cross-referenced against the ECaT (Every Child a Talker – National Strategies, 2008) monitoring tool.

 Observations made, are linked to the Healthy Child Programme used by UK Health Visitors’ criteria too.

-More recently, other aspects have complimented the Observational Journey and inform the educator and provide an effective training tool.
-Examples of which include, Schema and Learning Style recognition, Sustained Shared Thinking Strands, plus Well-being Signals and Involvement Scales (Leuven Scales).
-Additional resources that support the Observational Journey map out links to British Values and therefore, supports the practitioner’s understanding, whilst also satisfying Ofsted scrutiny.
+Other aspects have complimented the Observational Journey and inform the educator and provide useful training tools to extend practice.
+These include Schema and Learning Style recognition, Sustained Shared Thinking Strands, plus Well-being Signals and Involvement Scales (Leuven Scales).
+Additional resources that support the Observational Journey map out links to British Values and, therefore, supports the practitioner’s understanding, whilst also satisfying Ofsted scrutiny.

-Through spark, equal importance is given to the educator, whatever their title, the ability to be both a facilitator and teacher as appropriate.
-In considering the Enabling Environment, there are flexible tools for Planning (including In The Moment Planning). spark fully supports deep learning through play.
-School Readiness opportunities are delivered through a developmental approach and Letters and Sounds (Department for Education 2007), numerals and currency (if required) are available.
+Through spark, there is equal importance, whatever the educator’s title, the ability to be both a facilitator and teacher as appropriate.
+In considering the Enabling Environment, there are flexible planning tools (including In The Moment Planning). spark fully supports deep learning through play.
+School Readiness opportunities are available through a developmental approach, and Letters and Sounds (Department for Education 2007), numerals and currency (if required) are available.